exameets-1/skillverse/public/markdown-blogs/best-coaching-centre-in-kadapa.md

 ## Case Study: Exameets Skillverse Academy in Kadapa

 To understand how this model works in practice, let's examine Exameets Skillverse Academy in Kadapa, Andhra Pradesh.
-Founded by four tech industry veterans—Likith Sarma Jandyala, Santhosh Kumar Anantha, Veera Prasad Kommisetty, and Venkata Sivaram Krishna Macha—the academy represents everything that's right about the local education revolution.
+Founded by four tech industry veterans-Likith Sarma Jandyala, Santhosh Kumar Anantha, Veera Prasad Kommisetty, and Venkata Sivaram Krishna Macha-the academy represents everything that's right about the local education revolution.

 ### The Problem They Solved

 Kadapa, like many tier-3 cities, had a significant gap in quality tech education.
 Local colleges provided theoretical knowledge, but graduates lacked the practical skills that employers demanded.
 The choice was stark: accept lower-paying local jobs or spend lakhs migrating to metros for better training.

-The founders, all having worked in the tech industry, recognized that the skills gap wasn't about location—it was about pedagogy and industry alignment.
+The founders, all having worked in the tech industry, recognized that the skills gap wasn't about location-it was about pedagogy and industry alignment.

 ### Their Approach: Industry-First Education